technowledgy/vue-postgrest/docs/guide/index.md

 ....
 ```

 **Note:** If you encounter situations where it is more convenient to do this programmatically, you can also use instance methods!
 The `vm.$postgrest` exposes a `Route` for each table/view that is available in your schema.
-We could rewrite the above example like this:
+We could then rewrite the above example like this:

 ``` vue
 <template>